nextgis/docs_toolbox/source/ogrmerge.rst

 * GeoPackage file with the result of the merge.

 The tool has no limit on the number of input layers.
-The name of the source layer is currently not saved.
+The name of the source layer is also saved.

 Launch tool: https://toolbox.nextgis.com/operation/ogrmerge